-The Best Hotels to Book in Sardinia for Every Traveller
+The Best Places to Stay in Sardinia for Every Traveller

 In the 1960s, the Aga Khan – leader of the world’s Ismaili Muslims and savvy businessman – saw potential in Sardinia’s northeast coastline and proceeded to make it a playground for the rich and famous.
 Stays on Italy’s second-largest island have had the air of the high life ever since.
 The charms of the Aga Khan’s favoured patch – the glittering Costa Smeralda – are undimmed to this day, and some of the best Sardinian hotels are in this northeast corner.
-But if ever an island bore exploration, it’s Sardinia – so we’ve picked out gems at all points of the compass, bookable now with Culture Trip.
+But if ever an island bore exploration, it was Sardinia – so we’ve picked out gems at all points of the compass for your next getaway.